-All awardees would receive a scholarship of up to HK$120,000 (approximately US$15,385) per year to cover their tuition fees.
-In addition, a bursary of HK$50,000 (approximately US$6,410) per year would be provided to financially needy awardees.
+All awardees would receive a scholarship to cover their tuition fees.
+In addition, bursary would be provided to financially needy awardees under specific schemes.

-Interested students should submit applications for undergraduate admission to the following publicly-funded local degree-awarding institutions.
+Interested students should submit applications for undergraduate admission to the publicly-funded local degree-awarding institutions as listed below.

 The Scholarship is now open for Indonesia, Malaysia and Thailand.
 It will be expanded to other countries along the Belt and Road regions by phases.